opensearch-project/technical-steering/special-interest-groups/build-interest-group-charter.md

 * Review by a subject matter expert (SME) on the proposal
   * For example, BIG will help contact maintainers from ml-commons repository to review machine learning, neural search, and k-NN related proposals
 * Review the naming, proposal topic, and code (if available) in detail
-* If the repository needs to be included in a future OpenSearch Release bundle, ensure a SME from the OpenSearch Release Team reviews the timelines
+* If the repository needs to be included in a future OpenSearch release bundle, ensure a SME from the OpenSearch Release Team reviews the timelines
 * Submit the findings and recommendations to the TSC via email

 ## Participation